Skip to main content

 Case Compatibility

-iPhone 11 and iPhone 12 cases are not compatible.
+iPhone 11 and iPhone 12 cases are NOT compatible.
 The iPhone 12 redesigned to flat edges, changed dimensions significantly (4.2mm shorter, 4.2mm narrower, 0.9mm thinner), and moved to a completely different form factor.
 No iPhone 11 case will fit an iPhone 12.

 Frequently Asked Questions